RavindranathChalla/UserRegistration/Readme.txt

 8. Developed project with JSF frame work and Maven.
 9. Provide JUNITS as well.
 10. All the requirements are taken care.
-11. No DB required all data stored in session.
+11. No DB required.
+All data will be stored in session.